Daniel's

 Thus saith Cyrus, king of Persia, 'The Lord God of Heaven has given me all the kingdoms of the earth.'

-The Bible predicts that Rome will once again take center stage in the last days, as prophesied in Nebuchadnezzar's dream.
-In a very real way, she still lives in the nations of Europe today.
-In Italy, Spain, France, Germany, England and others, her laws, her Latin rooted languages and her war-like spirit lives on.
-Dr. J. Vernon McGee observes that many have tried to put her back together again.
+The Bible predicts that the Roman Empire will take center stage once again in the last days ... as prophesied in Nebuchadnezzar's dream.
+In a very real way, it still lives on today in the peoples and nations of Europe.
+In Italy, Spain, France, Germany, England, and others, her laws, her Latin rooted languages and her war-like spirit lives on.
+Dr. J. Vernon McGee observed that many have tried to put her back together again.
 The Roman Catholic Church tried.
-Charlemagne, Napoleon, Mussolini and many German emperors, including Hitler, tried to do it ... but they all failed.
+Charlemagne, Napoleon, Mussolini, and many German emperors, including Hitler, tried to do it as well ... but they all failed.
 It won't be accomplished until Antichrist arises.
-He will do it in the last days ... when he replaces 3 of the 10 king confederation.
+He will get the job done along with his10-king confederation in the last days.
 We will read about that when we come to chapter 7.
+Here are a few dates that may be helpful to put into perspective the broad historical scope of Nebuchadnezzar's dream:

-624 B.C.
-The rise of Babylonian Empire
+624 BC The rise of Babylonian Empire

-606 B.C.
-Daniel taken to Babylon
+606 BC Daniel taken to Babylon

-587 B.C.
-The final fall of Jerusalem to Nebuchadnezzar
+587 BC The final fall of Jerusalem to Nebuchadnezzar

-538 B.C.
-The rise of the Medo-Persian Empire
+538 BC The rise of the Medo-Persian Empire

-338 B.C.
-The rise of the Grecian Empire
+338 BC The rise of the Grecian Empire

-168 B.C.
-The times of the Maccabees
+168 BC The times of the Maccabees

-160 B.C.+ - The rise of the Roman Empire
+160 BC+ - The rise of the Roman Empire

-32 A.D.
-The death and resurrection of Jesus Christ
+AD 32+ - The death and resurrection of Jesus Christ

-32 to Present The Church Age
+AD 32 to Present The Church Age

-AD 2011 + The Rapture of the Church (I Thessalonians 4:16-17) which will kick off a 7 year Tribulation Period on Earth (Matt.
-24, 25; Rev. 6-18).
+AD 2024+ The Rapture of the Church (I Thessalonians 4:16-17), which will kick off a 7-year Tribulation Period on Earth (Matt.
+24, 25; Rev. 6- 18). ……………

 For not even the Father judges anyone, but He has given all judgment to the Son...
 John 5:22